ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 ![Grades](grades.png)

-Your overall score is the main factor in determing your grades using a standard grading scale.
+Your overall score is the main factor in determing your final grade using a standard grading scale.
 The cutoffs for each category must be met or your grade will be lowered appropriately regardless of your overall score.